BioJulia/Bio.jl/docs/src/man/intervals.md

 data file and makes it possible to quickly retrieve data overlapping with a specific genomic region.
 Indexing a file using the tabix tool requires that the data file is sorted and then compressed in a special file format called [BGZF](https://github.com/BioJulia/BGZFStreams.jl).
-The BGZF file format is gzip-compliant data format and readable using standard command-line tools like `gzip`.
+The BGZF file format is a gzip-compliant data format and readable using standard command-line tools like `gzip`.
 However, creating a BGZF file needs a purpose-built tool called `bgzip`.
 Once a BGZF file and its index file are prepared using `bgzip` and `tabix`, the